 Rocky Horror Picture Show at the Prytania Theatre

-For those who prefer to stick to more traditional Halloween events and happenings, check out the 10:00 p.m. or midnight showing of the Rocky Horror Picture Show at the Prytania Theatre in the Uptown neighborhood.
+For those who prefer to stick to more traditional Halloween events, check out the 10 p.m. or midnight showing of the Rocky Horror Picture Show at the Prytania Theatre Uptown.
 A shadow cast will be on hand to guide participants through this musical movie experience.
-If you can’t make it out to the showing on Halloween night, the theater is holding viewings on Friday, Oct.
-27 and Sunday, Oct.
-29 at midnight.
+If you can’t make it out to the showing on Halloween night, the theater is also screening the classic on Friday, Oct.
+25 and Saturday, Oct.
+26 at midnight.
 Come as you are or wear a costume.
 And don’t forget the props!

-If you want to get in the spirit, but without the late night reveling, schedule a cemetery tour during the day with Save Our Cemeteries,where you will get a good dose of history whilst walking amidst the dead.
+If you want to get in the spirit, but without the late night reveling, schedule a cemetery tour where you will get a good dose of history whilst walking amidst a city of the dead.